microbus-io/fabric/docs/structure/coreservices-control.md

 }
 ```

 Overriding the host of the client via `ForHost` is required because the default host `control.sys` does not exist.
-In the example above, the special host name `all` is used to address all microservices.
+In the example above, the special hostname `all` is used to address all microservices.